-Online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) resume for the new term, helping our university community look after its mental health.
+The online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) at City, University of London, help our community look after its mental health.

-After a hiatus for the festive break, the online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) have resumed for the new term, helping our university community look after its mental health.
+The online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) help our university community look after its mental health.

 Launched in April 2019, the goal of the Centre for Excellence in Mindfulness (CEMR) is to extend the scientific evidence base on mindfulness initiatives in diverse contexts and help shape the next generation of mindfulness research, practice, and policy.